Miyari-s-Game-Studio/ai-game/docs/AUTHORING_GUIDE.md

 Effects are objects with a single key defining the effect type.

-- `{"add": "counters.clues,1"}`: Adds a value to a numeric counter.
-The path (`counters.clues`) and value (`1`) are comma-separated.
+- `{"add": "counters.my_counter,1"}`: Adds a value to a numeric counter.
+The path (`counters.my_counter`) and value (`1`) are comma-separated.
 Use a negative number to subtract.
-- `{"set": "counters.testimony,true"}`: Sets a value.
+- `{"set": "counters.some_flag,true"}`: Sets a value.
 Can set a counter to a boolean or number, or set `"next_situation"` to move the player to a new scene after the action narrative.
-- `{"track": "eco.pollution,-1"}`: Adds or subtracts from a track's value.
+- `{"track": "some_track,-1"}`: Adds or subtracts from a track's value.
 The value is automatically clamped between 0 and the track's max.
-- `{"log": "You found a clue."}`: Adds a procedural log entry.
+- `{"log": "You found something interesting."}`: Adds a procedural log entry.
 This log is sent to the AI to help it generate the narrative.
-- `{"if": "counters.clues > 2"}`: This key can be added to any effect to make it conditional.
+- `{"if": "counters.my_counter > 2"}`: This key can be added to any effect to make it conditional.

 ## 3. Minigame Systems & Special Rules